apollographql/specs/link/v1.0/link-v1.0.md

 ###!
 EXECUTION

-`EXECUTION` features provide metadata necessary to correctly resolve fields.
-For instance, a hypothetical {ts} feature may provide a `@ts__resolvers` annotation which references a TypeScript module of field resolvers.
-A consumer which does not support the {ts} feature will be unable to correctly resolve such fields.
+`EXECUTION` schemas  provide metadata necessary to correctly resolve fields.
+For instance, a hypothetical {ts} schemas may provide a `@ts__resolvers` annotation which references a TypeScript module of field resolvers.
+A consumer which does not support the {ts} schemas will be unable to correctly resolve such fields.

 Consumers MUST NOT serve a field if:
   - the schema's definition has **any** unsupported EXECUTION directives,